Distribution-Free Model-Agnostic Regression Calibration via Nonparametric Methods: Numerical Experiment Details

 \subsection{Dimension reduction implementation}

 As given in Theorem \ref{thm:consistent}, for high dimensional data (i.e., large $d$) the upper bound guarantee may get too loose as a theoretical guarantee.
 Motivated by this dilemma, we propose applying dimension-reduction techniques when doing nonparametric approximation.
 We summarize them as the NRC-DR algorithms.
-There are loads of choices for dimension reduction, in this work we only implement two of them: random projection and covariate selection. \begin{itemize} \item Random Projection \citet{dasgupta2013experiments}: we use the Gaussian random projection method, in which we project the $d$-dimensional inputs on the column space of a randomly generated $d_0\times d$ matrix (assuming that $d_0 < d$, otherwise original input will be retained), whose elements are independently generated from $\mathcal{N}(0, \frac{1}{d})$. \item Covariate Selection: we select the most relevant features from the input vector.
-In this experiment, we select $d_0$ out of $d$ features that have the largest absolute value of Pearson correlation coefficient with the target variable. \end{itemize}
+There are loads of choices for dimension reduction, in this work we only implement three of them: random projection, covariate selection, and second-to-last layer feature extraction. \begin{itemize} \item Random Projection \citet{dasgupta2013experiments}: we use the Gaussian random projection method, in which we project the $d$-dimensional inputs on the column space of a randomly generated $d_0\times d$ matrix (assuming that $d_0 < d$, otherwise original input will be retained), whose elements are independently generated from $\mathcal{N}(0, \frac{1}{d})$. \item Covariate Selection: we select the most relevant features from the input vector.
+In this experiment, we select $d_0$ out of $d$ features that have the largest absolute value of Pearson correlation coefficient with the target variable. \item Second-to-Last Layer Embedding: The second-to-last layer of a trained neural network has been widely used for feature extraction when the input dimension is high.
+We add an additional layer of size $d_0$ to the regression network $\hat{f}(\cdot)$ in Algorithm \ref{alg:NQE} and directly use this layer as the feature embedding. \end{itemize}

-NRC algorithms implemented with each of these dimension-reduction techniques are called NRC-RP and NRC-Cov respectively.
-The effectiveness of these dimension-reduction versions of our NRC algorithm is tested on the Online News Popularity dataset provided by \citet{fernandes2015proactive}, a dataset that contains the number of shares (popularity) of articles and their feature vectors.
-After preprocessing the dataset has $36384$ valid samples in total, with the dimension of input features $d = 57$.
-Due to the relative abundance of training data, we set the hidden layers of neural networks to $[100, 50]$, the rest hyperparameters are pre-determined by grid search.
+NRC algorithms implemented with each of these dimension-reduction techniques are called NRC-RP, NRC-Cov, and NRC-Embed respectively.
+In the UCI-8 experiments we implement NRC-RP and NRC-Cov, with the full result presented in Table \ref{tab:UCI-8-full}, while for high-dimensional datasets we choose the medical expenditure panel survey (MEPS) datasets \citep{meps19, meps20, meps21} as suggested in \citep{romano2019conformalized} to test out our NRC-RP and NRC-Embed variants.
+The sizes and feature dimensions of these datasets are listed in Table \ref{tab:datasetDescribe}.
+Due to the relative abundance of training data, we set the hidden layers of neural networks to $[64, 64]$, the rest hyperparameters are pre-determined by grid search.
+For the results presented in Table \ref{tab:HighDimTable}, we reduce the dimension to $d_0 = 30$.

-The experiment results are combined into the last row of Table \ref{tab:UCI-8-full}.
-The target dimension that we reduce to is set to $d_0 = 5$.
-The result sees a substantial advantage of our method over the benchmark methods, most of which are either too computationally expensive to run or not delivering competitive results on the high-dimensional dataset.